 The original SOS Children’s Village Muzaffarabad was badly damaged by an earthquake in October 2005, before the program was able to open.

-The new SOS Children‘s Village Muzaffarabad will consist of fifteen family homes for 150 orphanedand abandoned children in the community, as well as education and community facilities.
+The new SOS Children‘s Village Muzaffarabad, which opened in July of 2013, consists of 6 family homes for about 70 orphaned and abandoned children in the community, as well as education and community facilities.

 Children at Risk in Pakistan: